PranavSriram18/genai_foundations/docs/series/transformer_internals.md

 <span class="term">Receptive Field</span>

 Let's also make the notion of "preserving information flow" more concrete.
-We'll define the
+The
-<span class="term">receptive field</span> of node $(t, l)$ as the set of input
+<span class="term">receptive field</span> of node $(t, l)$ is the set of input
 tokens that this node can "see" through the network.
 More formally, it is the set of indices $i$ such that there exists a path in the information flow graph from node $(i, 0)$ to node $(t, l)$.

-In ordinary attention, the node $(t, l)$ can "see" all tokens from 1 through $t$, because it receives information from all previous streams, so the receptive field is the full set
+In ordinary attention, the node $(t, l)$ can "see" all tokens from 1 through $t$, because it receives information from all previous streams.
+As we shrink neighborhoods, some receptive fields will be impacted.
-$\{1, \ldots, t\}$.
-As we shrink neighborhoods, we will also shrink the receptive fields of some tokens.
 Thus, there is a tradeoff between neighborhood size and receptive field: smaller neighborhoods yield lower attention cost, but also lower receptive field.

+While not a perfect quantification of "information flow," measuring receptive fields is a good "bare minimum" heuristic, as it places lower bounds on how many layers it takes for information to propagate across a context window.

 ### 8.2 Sliding Window Attention
-In Sliding Window Attention, each actor attends only to its $w$ most recent neighbors.
+In Sliding Window Attention (SWA), each actor attends only to its $w$ most recent neighbors.
 In symbols:

 $$
 N(t, l) = \{ (\max(1,\, t - w + 1),\, l),\, \ldots,\, (t,\, l) \}
 $$

 ![Sliding-Window](../img/post0/sliding-window.svg)

 **Time Complexity**

-As we've established, since the neighborhood size is fixed to $w$, the time complexity of attention will be $\mathcal{O}(TD^2 + DTw)$
+As we've established, since the neighborhood size is fixed to $w$, the time complexity of SWA will be $\mathcal{O}(TD^2 + DTw)$

 **Receptive Field**